SAFETAG/SAFETAG/content/references/to_review.md

 Risk Management Expense Portfolio Tool http://www.eisf.eu/resources/item/?d=7485
-It is presented as the culmination of input from the EISF members to design a tool that clarifies the estimation and recording of a programme's safety and/or security costs.
+It is presented as the culmination of input from the EISF members to design a tool that clarifies the estimation and recording of a program's safety and/or security costs.
 The outputs can then be clearly presented to donors to demonstrate a clear evidence-base for risk line items within budgets.

 The Cost of Security Risk Management for NGOs